 Sayward welcomes visitors looking to catch a breath of clean, fresh air.
 The main road into the village meanders through the lush valley bottom, surrounded by a tranquil pastoral landscape which is met in dramatic fashion with the steep sides of the surrounding mountains, before it gives way to the open vistas of the coast, dominated by the Salmon River, Kelsey Bay and Mount H’Kusam.

 Despite the village’s small population base of 400 inhabitants, there is a lot to see and do.
 One of the most popular tourist attractions is the Cable Cookhouse, a steel-framed building wrapped with 8,200 feet (2,700 metres) of wire cable weighing 26 tons, located on the east side of the one-lane bridge on Sayward Road.
-Aside from being created in homage to the past, the Cable Cookhouse provides excellent food and welcomes all travelers.

 Take in the natural surroundings by visiting the World’s Largest Yellow Cedar, hiking the 8km Dalrymple Creek Trail with interpretive signs along the path, visiting the Salmon River Wildlife Reserve, taking part in the Kusam Klimb Challenge, taking a romantic picnic while viewing Mounts Romeo and Juliet, and walking along Kelsey Bay which was once home to the southern terminus of the BC Ferries’ Inside Passage Route.
 Nearby, Mount Cain offers skiing and snowboarding in the winter months.